siwar003/decryptE_replication/README.md

 ---
 ## Note
-- Data folder contains `proteinGroups_fdr0.01_example.txt` and its corresponding mapping sheet for data for 3 drugs, Zotiraciclib, Methotrexate, and Brigatinib as a test case.
+- Data folder contains `proteinGroups_fdr0.01_example.txt` and its corresponding `Mapping_Sheet_example.xlsx` containing MaxQuant data for 3 drugs, Zotiraciclib, Methotrexate, and Brigatinib as a test case.
 - Data folder also contains `combined_protein.xlsx` file, which contains a FragPipe run of one drug, selumetinib, as a test case
 - Scripts folder contains python equivalent of R script for curve generation, without using drc (still in-progress)
 ---